-Travel time Dunedin to Queenstown 286 km / 178 miles, 3.5 hours
+Travel time Dunedin to Queenstown – 3.5 hours

 Drive through historic Central Otago, farm land, orchards and vineyards to reach Queenstown, New Zealand’s adventure capital of the world.
-Explore Queenstown in the afternoon.

 Stay 3 nights in Queenstown.

-Follow in the footsteps of many adventurers and discoverers as this historical winding road brings you to the historic Skippers Bridge, which provides a stunning photo opportunity.
+Follow in the footsteps of many adventurers and discoverers as this winding road brings you to the historic Skippers Bridge, which provides a stunning photo opportunity.
 After carefully negotiating the bridge, the road continues into the historical township of Skippers.
 Indulge in morning tea at the Skippers Schoolhouse.
-On the return journey you will stop at Deep Creek where you can immerse yourself in the heritage of the local area by turning your hand to a spot of gold panning.
+On the return journey you will stop at Deep Creek.
+Here you can immerse yourself in the heritage of the local area by turning your hand to gold panning.
 Your trained guides will teach you techniques to successfully pan for gold on one of the richest gold bearing rivers in the world.
 Some may also recognise spots along the Skippers Road as being featured in The Lord of The Rings.
 British Automobile Association voted Skippers Canyon Road as one of the 25 most scenic roads in the world.

 Today relax and explore Queenstown and its surrounding towns.
 Take the picturesque 30 min drive to historic Arrowtown, and enjoy a short walk around the Chinese miners village or along the historic cobble stone streets lined with tiny miner’s cottages.
 Or add on one of the must do activities in Queenstown.